A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Proposed Method

 \paragraph{Neural Priority Function} To design the neural priority function $s_{uq}(x)$, we draw inspiration from the priority function in the A* algorithm for shortest path problems (Eqn.~\ref{eqn:priority_func}).
 The priority function has two terms $d(u, x)$ and $g(x, v)$, where $d(u, x)$ is the current distance from node $u$ to $x$, and $g(x, v)$ estimates the remaining distance from node $x$ to $v$.

 From a representation learning perspective, we need to learn a representation $\vs_{uq}(x)$ to predict the priority score $s_{uq}(x)$ for each node $x$.
-Similar to Eqn.~\ref{eqn:priority_func}, we can model the current distance $d^{(t)}(u, x)$ with the current representation $\vh_q^{(t)}(u, x)$.
+Inspired by Eqn.~\ref{eqn:priority_func}, we use the current representation $\vh_q^{(t)}(u, x)$ to represent $d^{(t)}(u, x)$.
 However, it is challenging to find a representation for $g^{(t)}(x, v)$, since we do not know the answer entity $v$ beforehand.
-Noticing that $v$ is the answer to the query $(u, q, ?)$, we approximate $g^{(t)}(x, v)$ with another function $g^{(t)}(u, x, q)$.
-Specifically, $\vs_{uq}(x)$ is parameterized as
+Noticing that in the A* algorithm, the target node $v$ can be expressed by the source node plus a displacement (Fig.~\ref{fig:correspondence}(a)), we reparameterize the answer entity $v$ with the head entity $u$ and the query relation $q$ in \method.
+By replacing $g^{(t)}(x, v)$ with another function $g^{(t)}(u, x, q)$, the representation $\vs_{uq}(x)$ is parameterized as

 where $\vg(\cdot)$ is a feed-forward network that outputs a vector representation and $[\cdot, \cdot]$ concatenates two representations.
+Intuitively, the learned representation $\vq$ captures the semantic of query relation $q$, which serves the goal for answering query $(u, q, ?)$.
+The function $\vg([\vh_q^{(t)}(u, x), \vq])$ compares the current representation $\vh_q^{(t)}(u, x)$ with the goal $\vq$ to estimate the remaining representation (Fig.~\ref{fig:correspondence}(b)).
+If $\vh_q^{(t)}(u, x)$ is close to $\vq$, the remaining representation will be close to 0, and $x$ is likely to be close to the correct answer.
 The final priority score is predicted by

 where $f(\cdot)$ is a feed-forward network and $\sigma$ is the sigmoid function that maps the output to $[0, 1]$.

 \paragraph{Learning} To learn the neural priority function, we incorporate it as a weight for each message in the A* iteration.
 For simplicity, let $\gX^{(t)} = n_{uq}^{(t-1)}(\gV)$ be the nodes we try to propagate through at $t$-th iteration.
 We modify Eqn.~\ref{eqn:A*} to be